 Honors Program Track: As an alternative to the Areas of Inquiry requirements, students may fulfill the Drake Curriculum by completing the requirements of the Honors Program Track.
 Students pursuing the Honors Program Track must still take a First Year Seminar and a Senior Capstone.
 Students who later decide to drop the Honors Program Track must complete the Areas of Inquiry requirements.
 (Honors courses already taken may be counted toward appropriate Areas of Inquiry with adviser approval.)
 Students should consult with their academic adviser before switching to the Honors Program Track.

-Completion of the Honors Program Track in the Drake Curriculum is not sufficient to fulfill the requirements of the Honors Program for the designation of "University Honors" on a student's final transcript.
+Completion of the Honors Program Track in the Drake Curriculum is not sufficient to fulfill the requirements of the Honors Program for the designation of "University Honors" on a student's official transcript.
 To complete the Honors Program, students must complete the Honors Program Track plus the following: successfully complete an Honors Program Senior Thesis/Project and maintain an overall cumulative 3.5 GPA.
+More information about the Honors Program can be found on the Honors Program web site.

 Experiential Learning Requirement: All Drake students will participate in a significant experiential learning experience.
 Individual colleges/schools (or divisions/units within colleges, should a college determine that is more appropriate, or other units in the University) with approval from the University Curriculum Committee, will determine what kind of experiential requirement is appropriate for their students and how many credit hours that experience should involve, consistent with meeting three learning outcomes:

-This requirement is new for the entering class of 2012-13, and the list of approved experiences will appear on the Drake Curriculum Web site.
+This requirement will take effect for the entering class of 2014-15, and the list of approved experiences will appear on the Drake Curriculum Web site.